-Pollock's Toy Museum & Shop
+Visit Pollock's Toy Museum & Shop

-Wild swimming at Hampstead Heath Ponds
+Freestyle swimming at Hampstead Heath Ponds

-Finding fairytales at Kensington Gardens
+Find a fairy-tale at Kensington Gardens

 Covering 242 acres (98,000 square metres), Kensington Gardens is home to Kensington Palace, the Italian Gardens, Albert Memorial, the Peter Pan statue and the Serpentine Galleries.
 Discover the Diana Princess of Wales Memorial Playground - with a huge pirate ship as its centrepiece - located next to the Elfin Oak.
 Nearly a millennium old, this Oak stump has elves, fairies and animals carved and painted on its surface.
 Top it off with a visit to regal Kensington Palace - admission for children under 16 is free.

-Only the brave go Up at the O2
+Test your bravery at Up at the O2

 Up at the O2 offers a 90-minute 52-metre climb up and over the dome-shaped roof of Greenwich Peninsula's 02 Arena.
 Take a trip out east to experience sensational views of London from this iconic event venue.
 Complete safety gear hire is included with your admission ticket, along with an expert guide - with you every step of the way, pointing out all the famous sights.
 Note that under-18s must be accompanied by an adult, there must be one adult for every two children, and the climb is only open to kids of ages 10+ and 1.2m+ in height.